harrryr/application-signals-demo/CONTRIBUTING.md

 fsd
 ## Reporting Bugs/Feature Requests
 dfsdf
-We welcome you to use the GitHub issue tracker to report bugs or suggest features. sdf
+We welcome you to use the GitHub issue tracker to report bugs or suggest features.zxc sdf
 When filing an issue, please check existing open, or recently closed, issues to make surdsfe somebody else hasn't already reported the issue.
 Please try to include as muchsf information as you can.
 Details like these are incredibly useful: